bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 A module is started at the moment it gets data from an engine.
 The engine is a .jar file containing required configuration settings.
 It serializes/deserializes the flow of data into a proper format suitable for processing/storing.
 The engine is started via a Mesos framework.
 The framework then renders the statistics on task execution for a started instance.

 A module is uploaded into the engine.
-It launches the module ingesting raw data and then sends the processed data further in the stream.

 .. figure:: _static/engine.png
    :scale: 120%
    :align: center

-A module executor handles the data flow.
-It processes the raw data and transforms them into objects referred to as  envelopes.
+The engine receives raw data and sends them to the module executor.
+The executor starts data processing and tansforms the resulting data into objects referred to as envelopes.

 An **envelope** is a container for messages or events with data records.
 The envelopes with the resulting data go back to the engine where they are deserialized to be put in the stream or a storage.